newwikiorder/fandom-modules/src/blocks/README.md

 ## API (WIP)

 The below table lists all of the CSS custom properties (aka "variables") that compose the Block system (i.e. is the Block API).

-Note that there are additional "secret" variables that can be found in the uncompiled source code (<code>blocks.min.scss</code>).
-These variables are more granular, but typically rarely need to be changed, and are therefore excluded from this table for readability purposes.

-For instance, <code>--block-spacing-after</code> <em>should</em> be all that's needed for adding space around a Block container (i.e. <code>margin</code>).
-However, there can also be found <code>--block-exterior-spacing-top</code>, <code>right</code>, <code>bottom</code>, and <code>left</code> variables in the source, which can be used as well if needed (for whatever reason).
-These variables are set to <code>0</code> by default except for <code>--block-exterior-spacing-bottom</code>, which is set to the value of <code>--block-spacing-after</code>.
-You can sort through the source code to ascertain the specifics of other secret variables.

 <table>
   <thead>